AdobeDocs/analytics.fr-FR/help/implement/js-implementation/c-variables/page-variables.md

 ## campaign {#concept_C7BF7B8A69D048A6AB482052A98A91F8}

 La variable identifie les campagnes marketing utilisées pour amener les visiteurs sur votre site.
-La valeur d'est généralement récupérée à partir d'un paramètre de chaîne de requête.
+The value of  is usually taken from a query string parameter.

 <!--